the-crypt-keeper/can-ai-code/README.md

 * `prepare.py` - Specializes question into prompts for a specific language
 * `interview-langchain.py` - Use a LangChain LLM model to write code
 * `interview-starchat.py` - Use a Huggingface Space running Starchat model to write code
+* `interview-gptq-modal.py` - Use GPTQ on Modal GPU rental platform
 * `intreview-llamacpp.sh` - Use a GGML llama.cpp model to write code
 * `evaluate.py` - Run tests for the generated code in a sandbox and grades each answer
 * `report.py` - (WIP - not yet complete) Compare results from multiple interviews